WorkingWork/WORKING-WORK/README.md

 #Merachain Coin Specification

-Maximum 28 million Merachain coin will ever exist to the community.
+Maximum 1000001 Merachain coin will ever exist to the community.

 Merachain coin adopt a variable PoS rate that will be given periodically payout as per following list,
 - 1st 6 months -> 60% (5% per month)